chrisvenczel/TreonApp/README.md

 ## Sending Data from Node to Website

 The Node is set up to automatically make POST requests to the URL https://treongatewaytest.azurewebsites.net/treonData which updates the file data.json (by appending the new data to the log).
-Data.json can be found in the root folder (wwwroot on Azure Web Apps).
+The data.json file can be found in the root folder (/wwwroot in production).

 ## App Structure
 This app uses a React front-end with TypeScript and a Node.js back-end using Express which can also call Python scripts by spawning child processes.
 This allows for routing and handling HTTP REST calls to be done in Node.js and more complex math and data processing to be done in Python using the wide variety of available libraries.